Vhelaa1/alx-low_level_programming/README.md

 Each project contains a set of C source files and header files, along with a Makefile for building the project.

-## *LICENSE*

-Feel free to use, modify, and distribute it as you see fit.